eemilhaa/ot-harjoitustyo/documentation/architecture.md

-GameLoop->>GameLoop: Break the whole game loop GameLoop->>DataBase: store highest won level (1) GameLoop-->>MenuLoop: return the count of the level that the loop exited on (2)
+GameLoop->>GameLoop: Break the whole game loop GameLoop->>DataBase: store highest won level (1) GameLoop-->>MenuLoop: return the count of the level that the loop exited on (2) deactivate GameLoop

+activate MenuLoop
 MenuLoop->>MenuLoop: Update menus
 MenuLoop->>MenuLoop: target_menu = game_over_menu
-MenuLoop-->>User: Display game over menu
+MenuLoop-->>User: Display game over menu deactivate MenuLoop
 ```
-First the user clicks the start game button and the button's on_click function (game_loop.run()) gets called.
+First the user clicks the start game button and the button's on_click function (start_game() returning game_loop.run()) gets called.
 This starts the game loop from level 1.
 The user wins this level, and the game loop breaks out of the level's loop, moving on to the next level and starting its loop.
 This time the player dies.
 As a result we break from the whole game loop to end the game.
-As the game loop exits, the highest won level gets stored to the database, and the game_loop.run() functions returns a value.
+As the game loop exits, the highest won level gets stored to the database, and the game_loop.run() function returns a value.
 Like with any on_click function, the return value of game_loop.run() decides if the MenuLoop should switch to a new menu, and what that new menu might be.
 In our example the function returns an integer, which means the game was lost (winning would directly return a dict key to game_won_menu).
 With this info, the menu_loop sends the user to the game over menu.